This delicious and creamy vegan potato salad is easy to make for a quick lunch and it's also perfect as a packed lunch to eat outside in the sun.

 - 1 pinch black pepper

-- 1 tbsp coarse sea salt (to salt the potato water)
+- 1 tablespoon coarse sea salt (to salt the potato water)

 - Scrub the potatoes under running water with your hands or with a metal sponge.
 Then cut them into 2 inches (0.5 cm) thick slices.